 Fancy a cool and relaxing break after exploring Ostia Antica?
 4 kilometers from the archaeological site, Ostia Lido (also called Lido di Roma or Lido di Ostia) is the closest seaside resort to the Italian capital.

 It is easily accessible by train (the same that’ll take you from Rome to Ostia Antica) or by bus, and tickets are quite affordable.

 Getting to Ostia Antica

-Good news: Ostia Antica is very easy to get to from the center of Rome.
-You can take metro line B to Piramide station before taking the train towards Ostia Lido.
-Get off at the Ostia Antica stop.
-The archaeological site is located a 10-minute walk from the train station.
-Simply follow the signs.
+Good news: getting to Ostia Antica from the center of Rome is quite easy.
+Take metro line B to Piramide station before taking the train towards Ostia Lido.
+Get off at the Ostia Antica station.
+The archaeological site is located a ten-minute walk from the train station (follow the signs).

-The train ticket to Ostia Antica costs the exact same as a metro ticket, ie €1.50.
+The train ticket is the same price as a metro ticket, ie €1.50.

-If you’d rather avoid public transport, you can also opt for a half-day tour to Ostia Antica from Rome.
+If’d rather avoid public transport, you can also opt for an organized half-day tour to Ostia Antica.

 Opening hours of Ostia Antica